Homepage of Daniel G. Davis

 Publications and submissions

-• (6) Submitted for publication: "Iterated homotopy fixed points for the Lubin-Tate spectrum" [pdf] - (18 pp.) Submitted on 10/26/06.
-Last updated: 3/11/07.
+• (5) "Iterated homotopy fixed points for the Lubin-Tate spectrum" with appendix (joint with Ben Wieland) "An example of a discrete G-spectrum that is not hyperfibrant" [pdf].
+Topology and its Applications, 156 (2009), 2881-2898.
 Extends a result of Devinatz and Hopkins and relates to the former's paper "A Lyndon-Hochschild-Serre spectral sequence for certain homotopy fixed point spectra."

 Preprints, etc.